rishabhrjain/ML-framework-on-Diamonds-dataset/README.md

 Just rain main.py to start the entire process.

-In general, the training and test predictions (inference) happen seperately. so can have a training module and an inference module going forward.
+In general, the training and test predictions (inference) happen seperately. so can have a seperate training and an inference module going forward.
 Hope this helps!
 Please reach out in case of any questions.